-At its second meeting of the 2007-2008 fiscal year, held on February 15, 2008, the Board reviewed a number of toponymic submissions by the Champagne and Aishihik First Nations.
-All the names submitted by the First Nation were for features in the area near Kusuwa Lake and Mendenhall River.
+The Board's second meeting of the 2008-2009 fiscal year was held on February 19, 2009, and at that time the full Board reviewed the toponymic submissions by the First Nation of Na-Cho Nyäk Dun.
+All the names submitted by the First Nation were for features in the Mayo and Stewart River region.